PyGCL/PyGCL/README.md

 Moreover, you can use `add_extra_mask` if you want to add positives or remove negatives.
 This function performs bitwise ADD to extra positive masks specified by `extra_pos_mask` and bitwise OR to extra negative masks specified by `extra_neg_mask`.
 It is helpful, for example, when you have supervision signals from labels and want to train the model in a semi-supervised manner.

-Internally, PyGCL calls `Sampler` classes in `GCL.model` that receive embeddings and produce positive/negative masks.
-PyGCL implements three contrasting modes: (a) Local-Local (L2L), (b) Global-Global (G2G), and (c) Global-Local (G2L) modes.
-L2L and G2G modes contrast embeddings at the same scale and the latter G2L one performs cross-scale contrasting.
-To implement your own GCL model, you may also use these provided sampler models:
+Internally, PyGCL calls `DefaultSampler `classes in `GCL.model` that receive embeddings and produce positive/negative masks.
+PyGCL implements three contrasting modes: (a) Local-Local (LL), (b) Global-Global (G–G), and (c) Global-Local (G–L) modes.
+Methods of L–L and G–G modes contrast embeddings at the same scale and the latter G–L one performs cross-scale contrasting.

 | Contrastive modes                    | Class name          |
 | ------------------------------------ | ------------------- |